ChainSafe/lodestar/docs/pages/data-retention.md

 - `execution-db` grows at 1GB per month
 - `chain-db` grows at 1GB per month
-- `validator-db` grows at 1GB per month
+- `validator-db` grows at less than 2MB per year, per key (2000 keys = 4GB per year)

 `keystores`, `keystore-cache` and `peerstore` are not usually very large and are not expected to grow much during normal operation.